aabssmc/border/README.md

 # border
-a BorderSMP plugin made for alpha.162 on discord
+a BorderSMP plugin made for alpha.162 on Discord